Published July 2026 by Batteries Included

 - Bug fixes and feature work that should land for both brands unless product explicitly scopes a change to one listing

-Where the money is saved
+Where the money actually is

 Flavors do not make engineering free.
-They remove the duplicate cost of maintaining two independent apps when the product is largely the same.
+They remove the cost of maintaining two independent apps when the product is largely the same.

 - Smaller team footprint.
 You do not need parallel Android squads for parity that is mostly packaging and positioning.